css-materials/course-site/content/syllabus/intro/index.md

 ## Overview

-* Identify the course objectives
-* Understand course logistics and expectations
+* Understand course objectives, logistics, and expectations
 * Familiarize with basic principles of programming and reproducible workflow
 * Overview of basic R syntax
 * Install and troubleshoot the required software